-Warranty applies under the following conditions:
+The warranty applies under the following conditions:

-- Usage respects the operating and storage conditions specified in the Environmental and Operating Conditions section. - Proper installation of the Machine Tending Solution specified in the Installation section and the following subsections. - Usage respects maintenance specified in the Maintenance section. - Usage respects recommended values specified in the Mechanical Specifications section and in the Electrical Specifications section.
+- Use complies with the operating and storage conditions specified in the Environmental and Operating Conditions section. - Proper installation of the Machine Tending Solution specified in the Installation section and the following subsections. - Use complies with the maintenance specified in the Maintenance section. - Use complies with the recommended values specified in the Mechanical Specifications section and in the Electrical Specifications section.

+8.2.
+Warranty

-- Warranty applies until 1 year is reached for the following components:
+Warranty applies until 1 year is reached for the following components:

 - Air Nozzle

 - Stacklight Monitoring Sensors

 - Pneumatic Panel

 - Robotiq Controller

 - Compact Dual Hand-E Bracket and Dual Bracket

-- Warranty applies until 1 year or 2 000 000 cycle counts1 is reached for the following components:
+Warranty applies until 1 year or 2 000 000 cycle count is reached for the following components:

-- Button Activator

-- Foot Switch Activator
+- Button Activator - Foot Switch Activator

-- For the warranty of the Hand-E Gripper(s), refer to the Robotiq Hand-E Instruction Manual at robotiq.com/support.

-1 One (1) cycle count is defined as the activation of the component, which in this is case is pushing the button of the Button Activator and pushing the foot switch of the Foot Switch Activator.
+Cycle count: One cycle count is defined as the activation of the component, which in this is case is pushing the button of the Button Activator and pushing the foot switch of the Foot Switch Activator.